 Sunday Drives: This app directs you to scenic spots, quirky landmarks, restaurants and more, based on your route.
-It also offers themed tracks in certain areas, such as a "Bonnie and Clyde Route."
+It also offers themed tracks in certain areas.
+For example, take a "Bonnie and Clyde Route" to see BLANK.

 Rest Area Finder: It's as simple as it sounds -- and free.
 Based on your location, rest areas are displayed on a map, along with welcome centers and scenic vista points.